vipulnaik/diet-exercise-health/profile-information/physical-exercise/breath-holds-with-history.md

-# 2023-07-30: Buteyko breathing
+# Breath holds with history

+## 2023-07-30: initial exploration

 At the suggestion of my friend Issa Rice, who in turn had heard about it from Mark Lippmann, suggested I try some Buteyko breathing measurements and exercises and report my results to him.
-With his permission, I'm sharing my results more broadly here, for ease of reference for future me.
+Issa Rice would go on to write a [breathing document](https://riceissa.github.io/breathing/) that is a great read.

-## Control pause measurement from Howard Cooper
+### Control pause measurement from Howard Cooper

 I tried the [control pause measurement as suggested by Howard Cooper](https://www.youtube.com/watch?v=XliOGg8Tl98&t=593s) at Issa's